Make Love! The Bruce Campbell Way: Images

 Make Love!
 The Bruce Campbell Way uses many original images created by graphic artist Craig "Kif" Sanborn in order to both illustrate Campbell's narrative and to provide supplemental humor, including an image of a surveillance van with "Ordinary Parked Van, Pay No Attention Just Keep Doing What You Are Doing, Speak Clearly & Audibly" printed in large letters on its side.

-Audio book
+Audiobook

 The audiobook was produced as a comedy album, rather than a traditional audiobook, with a cast of actors performing the dialogue, and Campbell arranged a deal with a record label, Rykodisc, to distribute the album, rather than a book publisher.
 The album was released on six compact discs on June 14, 2005.

+Critical reception

+Kirkus Reviews, "Scratch the willing suspension of disbelief.
+But never mind: this is good fun, and lots of it.
+And besides, anyone who allows that Carrot Top's agent is Satan is all right."